 California’s AB5 law severely restricting the use of independent contractors will soon be enforced against the trucking industry after the U.S. Supreme Court declined to hear the California Trucking Association’s appeal.

-In an end-of-term orders list released June 30, the Supreme Court denied review of the 9th Circuit’s reversal of the injunction against enforcement of California’s AB 5 against the trucking industry.
-As a result, an injunction that has been in place for roughly two years will be lifted quickly and complying with AB5 will be a reality for trucking companies in California, according to the transportation attorneys at Scopelitis, Garvin, Light, Hanson & Feary.
+In an end-of-term orders list released June 30, the Supreme Court denied review of the 9th Circuit’s reversal of the injunction against enforcement of California’s Assembly Bill 5 law against the trucking industry.
+As a result, an injunction that has been in place for roughly two years will be lifted quickly — and complying with AB5 will be a reality for trucking companies in California, according to the transportation attorneys at Scopelitis, Garvin, Light, Hanson & Feary.

 The Ninth Circuit Court of Appeals, the court that had ruled against CTA, still must dissolve the stay that had allowed the injunction to remain in place during the appeal, but that's expected to happen quickly.